TaylorResearchLab/CFDIKG/Tutorials/CFDE_Demonstration_June2022/README.md

 A Concept (blue), Code (purple) and Term (green) from HPO on the left and its corresponding MP Concept, Code and Term on the right.

 4. Starting with a human gene, find all (drug) compounds that affect expression of that gene in a LINCs dataset (binary relationship: upregulated or downregulated).

 The time/dosage/cell type variables in LINCS have been collapsed.

-In cases of conflicts (up or down) the data includes both up and down links.
+In cases of conflicts (up or down) the data includes both up and down links as shown in the figure below.

 In the future we can include all data from LINCs.

+Query on the LINCS L1000 dataset:

 ```graphql
 //LINCS L1000, all positively or negatively correlated relatioships